ibm-cloud-docs/data-virtualization/connecting/credentials.md

 You can collect this information from the following places:

-- *The Service Owner* - If you are not the owner of your Db2 instance, you can get your database details and connect credentials from the owner.
+- *The Service Owner* - If you are not the owner of your Data Virtualization instance, you can get your database details and connect credentials from the owner.
 - *Db2 web console* - Database details and credentials are available in the web console.
 - If you are using {{site.data.keyword.Bluemix_notm}}: